GitHub Copilot and Cursor serve different developer mindsets, not just different feature checklists.

 GitHub Copilot

-The industry-standard AI code assistant that works inside your existing IDE.
-Best for developers who want AI suggestions without changing their workflow.
+The industry standard for developers who want AI assistance without changing their IDE workflow.

 • Works in VS Code, JetBrains, Neovim